 A Tale of Ethshar

 This short Ethshar story was written as our 2007 Christmas card, and then included as an illustrated chapbook with copies of The Vondish Ambassador that went to readers who had donated to the online serialization.
-Like all short Ethshar stories, it's also included in Tales of Ethshar (Wildside Press, March 2012).
+Like all short Ethshar stories from 1980 through 2020, it's also included in Tales of Ethshar (Wildside Press, March 2012).

 I posted it here to celebrate Christmas of 2008.